Best trails in Oxley Wild Rivers National Park

 Which trail has the most elevation gain in Oxley Wild Rivers National Park?

-If you're looking for elevation gain, Oxley Wild Rivers National Park has you covered.
-Green Gully Track: Full Loop boasts the most elevation gain with 7,427 ft of total ascent.
-The park's runner-up is Green Gully Track: Day 4 Cedar Creek, which will get you 3,425 ft of elevation gain.
+Green Gully Track: Full Loop has the most elevation gain with 7,427 ft of total ascent.
+The park's runner-up is Green Gully Track: Day 4 Cedar Creek, which has 3,415 ft of elevation gain.

 Are there camping trails available in Oxley Wild Rivers National Park?